-As restaurant operators and managers, we’re obsessed with what our guests think of us.
+As operators and managers, we’re obsessed with what our guests think of us.
 And it makes sense.
 Guests are the ones carrying the cash, so happy guests turn into a happy sales report, right?
 So, we obsess over what they think of us.
 We scour Yelp reviews and ratings on our Facebook page.
-But by focusing on making our guests happy we can’t ignore what our staff has to say.
+But by focusing on making our guests happy we can’t ignore what our staff’s insight into our business.
 Here are some reasons why you should regularly ask your staff for feedback.

 DID YOU KNOWS…

 Yesterday marked World Refugee Day and this year, it is occurring amid record levels of global displacement.
 Earlier this week, the UNHCR released a report showing that in 2018, the number of people fleeing war, persecution and conflict exceeded 70 million, the highest level that the UN's Refugee Agency has seen in its almost 70 years.
 Today's bulletin uses data from the report to highlight key trends about the world's refugees.

 U.S. college students currently working on their degree are in for an unpleasant surprise when negotiating their first salaries.
 That’s according to a new study conducted by Clever, which found that undergraduate students in the United States are overestimating what they’re worth by a varying degree, depending on the major.
 Comparing average expected salaries to median actual salaries as reported in PayScale’s College Salary Report, Clever reveals which majors are particularly prone to unrealistic expectations.